-15.3.3 High Grade Cuts
+15.3.2 High Grade Cuts

-Percentiles were determined for each domain.
-The results (Table 15.3.3.1) were used to determine the high-grade cut applied during grade estimation.
-In this estimate, a high grade cut of 25 g/t Au was applied for all MV domains, while a high grade cut of 5 g/t Au was applied for all HW and FW domains.
-These values roughly correspond to the 95th and 90th percentiles of the vein grade and wall rock grade distributions, respectively.
+Percentiles were calculated for all four domains.
+The results (Table 15.3.2.1) were considered in determining the high-grade cut applied during grade estimation.
+In this estimate, a high grade cut of 25 g/t Au was applied.